 Employing genetic genealogy in your family history has almost become a necessity.
-Not because it can fully fill in your family treeit cant.
-Not because it acts as a quick substitute for traditional researchit doesnt.
+Not because it can fully fill in your family tree—it can’t.
+Not because it acts as a quick substitute for traditional research—it doesn’t.
 But because it is an incredible tool when used in conjunction with your regular family research.
 DNA testing can connect you with your living cousins, steer your research away from dead ends and lead your ancestral investigations in promising new directions.
-It can provide strong evidence of an ancestral connection, and even suggest whenand wherethe most recent common ancestor mightve lived.
-Bottom line: Genealogical DNA testing cant replace traditional genealogy research, but it can complement it significantly.
-Thats why weve done our best to help out by providing you with this free e-book full of strategies and resources for applying DNA to your family history.
+It can provide strong evidence of an ancestral connection, and even suggest when—and where—the most recent common ancestor might’ve lived.

 What Genealogy DNA Test is Right for You?